StevenBlack/vocab/readme.md

 ### xeric
 Characterized by having or needing a very small amount of moisture.
 Deserts are xeric, as are many desert plants.
-It's said ZIR-JK.
+It's said ZIR-IK.

 ### yahoo